 In the left sidebar, go to “Privacy, search, and services” – if you can’t see the panel, maximize the window or press on the hamburger button on the top-left, next to Settings.
 On the right side, scroll all the way down to Services and click or tap on the last option, “Address bar and search.”

-Step 3: Change the search engine from Bing to Google, DuckDuckGo or something else
+Step 2: Change the Microsoft Edge search engine to Google, DuckDuckGo, or Yahoo!

 The selected search engine is now the default for Microsoft Edge.